qrst07/cloudmc-standard-kb/en/administration/openid-connect.md

 ---

+### Overview of OpenID Connect

+OpenID Connect is authentication system based on OAuth 2.0, and is currently the most widely adopted external authentication system.

 ### How to configure an external OpenID Connect provider

 Integrating CloudMC with an OpenID Connect provider is a three-step process, described in the following sections: